What is the Whale Warning Flag

 Be Whale Wise

-To learn about the laws and guidelines for boating near whales in the Salish Sea please check out Be Whale Wise.
+To learn about the laws and guidelines for boating near whales in the Salish Sea please check out Be Whale Wise

 Be Whale Wise

-Look out for Be Whale Wise tables at ports and marinas throughout the summer boating season, and at regional boat shows throughout the year.
 Flags are also available for sale in Canada or for a shipping and handling fee in Washington State from:

 Canada